Skip to main content

 Options After Selling a 1031 Exchange Property

 Sales of a 1031 exchange property provide sellers with numerous options with different consequences.
-These are some choices:
+The table below compares the three most common paths before we look at each in detail.

 Furthermore, sellers may cash out right away for other investments or personal requirements, depending on their financial demands.
-Under such circumstances, obtaining liquidity lets investors grab fresh prospects or handle pressing financial responsibilities—even if it means paying capital gains taxes.
+Under such circumstances, obtaining liquidity lets investors pursue new opportunities or handle pressing financial responsibilities, even if it means paying capital gains taxes.
 Ultimately, making well-informed decisions requires balancing the advantages of instant cash flow against possible future rewards.

 Investors can postpone capital gains taxes on the sale of their former real estate by making a DST investment via a 1031 exchange.
 This means they can reinvest their whole stock into the DST, enabling possible expansion and income generation free from immediate tax obligations.
 Since the DST structure complies with IRS rules, it is a good choice for tax deferral.